 No. The residency agreement runs continuously from mid-September to the end of June.
 We are unable to offer accommodation to students who request residency for only part of that period.

 Do I have to live in Cambridge?

 The University requires PGCE students to live within 10 miles of Cambridge city centre, but increasingly a small number of PGCE students will be based further from Cambridge for domestic and financial reasons and permission is required for this.
 The College strongly advises you to live no more than an hour's commute from Cambridge.

 How do I find out about private accommodation?

 The PGCE Information Booklet contains listings of letting agents, noticeboards and other useful sources to assist you in finding suitable accommodation for your time in Cambridge.

 Can I bring a car with me to Cambridge?

 The University has an agreement with the city council to limit the number of cars its students bring into the city centre.
 This means that PGCE students must obtain permission from the University to bring their car with them, this is in the form of a Motor Proctor's Licence.
-Application forms will be provided to Homerton members in August to request a Motor Proctor's Licence, and these will need to be approved by the College Dean in the first instance.
+Applications for the Licence must be submitted online, but Tutor support forms will be included as part of the Registration information in mid-August and these will need to be approved by the College Dean in the first instance.